 Third-grader Meena is an exuberant, creative, color-loving kid.... but recently, she's been feeling a little more blah.
 Her best friend since kindergarten, Sofía, has stopped playing with her, and she doesn't know why.
 Worse, she's noticing weird things happening: stretches of time she can't remember, jerky arms, and more.
 When Meena has a seizure, it means hospitalization, medical tests, and a diagnosis of epilepsy.
 As she grapples with managing her condition, Meena becomes even more determined to find a way to bring the color back into her life.
 That means figuring out what's going on with Sofía — and understanding her own part in what happened.
 This charming illustrated chapter book, perfect for fans of Ramona Quimby, explores friendship, personal secrets, and the ups and downs of life.
 Meena's adventures continue in Never Fear, Meena's Here.

 "Water is the first medicine, Nokomis told me," this little girl remembers.
 It is an element that connects all of us, and all the other living creatures on our planet.
 So when our water is threatened, this girl takes a stand to defend it: she becomes a water protector.
-Ojibwe author Carole Lindstrom and Tlingit/Haida illustrator Michaela Goade were inspired by the many Indigenous-led movements to protect this precious resource for this award-winning book, but they also remind readers that this issue is goes beyond a single community, country, or race: "we are all related," they point out, and if we take action, we can all be water protectors.
+Ojibwe author Carole Lindstrom and Tlingit/Haida illustrator Michaela Goade were inspired by the many Indigenous-led movements to protect this precious resource for this Caldecott Medal-winning book, but they also remind readers that this issue is goes beyond a single community, country, or race: "we are all related," they point out, and if we take action, we can all be water protectors.

 As a girl, Emily Dickinson loved small things, like flower petals and rays of light — but she asked big questions.
 She also loved the written word, so when the adults in her life told her "to believe without knowing why," she turned to writing to help her explore what she could see and understand.
 In time, she retreated to her room, but her words helped her world keep feeling big — and left a treasure trove of astounding poetry that's still beloved today.
 This lyrical biography, which incorporates lines of Dickinson's own poetry and features stunning artwork by Becca Stadtlander, is a whimsical and wondrous look at one of the world's greatest poets.

 World-record-holding rock climber Ashima Shiraishi provides a lesson in perseverance and resilience, straight from the rock face!
 In rock climbing, a boulder is called a "problem," and just like any other problem, it can seem "tremendously endless" when you're looking up at it.
-As the illustrations depict 13-year-old Ashima tackling a challenging rock face — complete with a boldly depicted, breathless fall — she talks about how you can overcome these obstacles, including with help from your family's inspiration.
+As the illustrations depict 13-year-old Ashima tackling a challenging rock face — complete with a boldly depicted, breathless fall — she talks about how you can overcome these obstacles, especially with help from your family.
 And when she makes it to the top of her problem, Ashima reminds young readers that achieving your goal is the best feeling in the world.
 This inspiring picture book includes back matter about Ashima's groundbreaking climbing career.